Smart Contracts Explained: What Are They Used For?

 #1.
 Security Risks

-Following the hack in 2016, the security of smart contracts has become a key weakness of smart contracts.
+Following the DAO hack in 2016, the security of smart contracts has become a key weakness of smart contracts.
 Given the fact that they rely on the distributed ledger on a blockchain, smart contracts are open-source and thus available to everyone.

 Though they are created to be tamper-proof, their public nature leaves them vulnerable to external cyberattacks and malicious actors.
 To prevent this from happening, smart contract activities should be monitored thoroughly in order to effectively respond in the event of breaches.